 Quality assurance processes were used at the practice to encourage continuous improvement.
 The practice audited areas of their practice as part of a system of continuous improvement and learning.
-One of the dental nurses was responsible for the audit processes.
-This included audits such as dental care records, X-rays, hand hygiene, waiting times, health and safety and infection control.
+This included clinical audits such as dental care records, medical histories, X-rays and infection control.
 We looked at the audits and saw that the practice was performing well.
-However, where improvements could be made these were identified and followed up by a repeat audit.
-We saw evidence that as a result of a dental care record audit that improvements had been made.

-Staff told us they had access to training and this was monitored by one of the dental nurses to ensure essential training was completed each year; this included medical emergencies and basic life support.
+Staff told us they had access to training and this was monitored to ensure essential training was completed each year; this included medical emergencies and basic life support.
 Staff working at the practice were supported to maintain their continuous professional development as required by the General Dental Council.
+The practice paid for staff to attend training including CPD events organised by Denplan which covered much of the core CPD.